 - Hire a South Florida property management company to conduct post-hurricane clean-up.

-What are some tips on creating an emergency plan for tenants?
+Useful tips on creating an emergency action plan for your tenants

 Does your investment property need an emergency preparedness plan?